argoproj/argo-cd/docs/operator-manual/server-commands/argocd-util.md

 ## argocd-util

-argocd-util has internal tools used by Argo CD
+argocd-util tools used by Argo CD

 ### Synopsis

-argocd-util has internal tools used by Argo CD
+argocd-util has internal utility tools used by Argo CD

 ```
 argocd-util [flags]